 Five new cases in central region

-Five persons, two each in Pudukottai and Nagapattinam, and one in Tiruvarur, tested positive for COVID-19 in the central districts on Wednesday, as per the bulletin issued by the State Health Department.
+Five persons, two in Tiruchi and one each in Thanjavur, Karur and Ariyalur, tested positive for COVID-19 in the central region on Sunday as per the bulletin issued by the State Health Department.
 There were no fatalities caused by the virus.

-Seven persons with the infection were undergoing treatment, including home treatment, in Tiruchi district as on Wednesday.
-Thanjavur, Tiruvarur, Nagapattinam and Pudukottai had two active cases each in the region.
+Twelve persons with the infection were undergoing treatment, including home treatment, in Tiruchi district as on Sunday.
+There were four active cases in Thanjavur, three each in Tiruvarur and Pudukottai, two in Perambalur, and one each in Ariyalur and Karur.
+Mayiladuthurai and Nagapattinam districts had no active case.

 - Comments will be moderated by The Hindu editorial team.